Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy: Conclusion

 \section{Conclusion}

 We have developed an opto-iontronic microscopy technique utilizing potential modulation and lock-in detection that significantly enhances the sensitivity of measurements of electric double layer (EDL) charging/discharging and electrochemical reactions in an aqueous electrolyte.
 We have fabricated an electrolyte-immersed electrode containing a large number of cylindrical nanoholes (diameter $75$ nm and depth $100$ nm) that each contain an extremely small electrolyte volume in the attoliter regime.
 Such a small volume, and hence a relatively large area of the electrode-electrolyte interface, allows for the optical detection of composition changes in the nanohole driven by an applied electrode potential.
 We showed here that these changes are not only optically observable for purely capacitive EDL charging/discharging processes in a chemically inert support electrolyte, but also for Faradaic processes in oxidation-reduction reactions.
-In particular, we have demonstrated the versatility and sensitivity of opto-iontronic microscopy by its ability to monitor the electrochemical redox reaction of ~\ch{Fc} inside the manhole during Alternating Current Voltammetry (ACV).
-In order to prove that the observed changes in the optical contrast during the redox reaction are indeed due to the concentration changes of the reduced (\ch{Fc}) and oxidized (\ch{Fc+}) form of the redox couple, we conducted numerical calculations based on the \text{Poisson--Nernst--Planck} (PNP) and Butler--Volmer (BV) equations to model ion transport and the redox reaction within the nanohole during the electrochemical reaction.
+In particular, we have demonstrated the versatility and sensitivity of opto-iontronic microscopy by its ability to monitor the electrochemical redox reaction of 1,1-Ferrocenedimethanol (abbreviated as \ch{Fc}) inside a single nanohole during Alternating Current Voltammetry (ACV) experiments with an applied electrode potential $V(t)$ that consists of the sum of a slow scanning potential and a fast (high-frequency) low-voltage modulation.
+In order to prove that the observed changes in the optical contrast during the redox reaction are indeed due to the concentration changes of the reduced (\ch{Fc}) and oxidized (\ch{Fc+}) form of the redox couple, we conducted numerical calculations based on the Poisson\nobreakdash--Nernst\nobreakdash--Planck (PNP) and Butler\nobreakdash--Volmer (BV) equations to model ion transport and the redox reaction within the nanohole during the electrochemical reaction.
 These calculations, which accounts for reaction-diffusion-migration processes driven by a time-dependent applied electrode potential $V(t)$, not only predict the measured electric current $i(t)$ in good agreement with the experiments, but they also yield the spatially resolved time-dependent ion concentration profiles $C_i({\bf r},t)$ of all species inside the nanohole during the ACV-induced redox reactions of \ch{Fc}.
-Our calculations show that the concentrations of the two redox species \ch{Fc} and \ch{Fc+} vary enormously during crossing of the redox window, with concentration amplitudes exceeding 50\% of the bulk \ch{Fc} concentration.
-By contrast, in the redox window, the background \ch{KCl} concentrations vary typically by only 10\%.
+Our calculations show that the concentrations of the two redox species \ch{Fc} and \ch{Fc+}, averaged over the nanohole volume, vary enormously during the quasi-static crossing of the redox window, cycling with the modulation frequency between a minumum and a maximum with concentration amplitudes exceeding 50\% of the bulk \ch{Fc} concentration.
+By contrast, the background \ch{KCl} concentrations vary typically by only 10\% throughout the redox window.
 This is clear evidence that the signal we detect through opto-iontronic microscopy is primarily sensitive to the concentration of the redox species.
-The future research should focus on the detailed characterisation of the relation between the optical signal and the electrochemical processes.
+Future research should focus on the improvement of the detection sensitivity by reducing the noise of the system and also focus on the quantitative characterization of the relation between the optical signal and the electrochemical processes with spectroscopy.